puigmontella/puigmontella.github.io/Mandalay.md

 ### Kitchen area
 <p align="justify">This part was the real game-changer and probably the most fun to put together.
 We felt creative and we also had the experience of the previous months to tailor a kitchen that would fit our needs.
 We planned a big counter divided into three areas under the kitchen top.
 One section houses the fridge and external battery storage, another for the water tanks and system, and the last for storing our food, dishes, pans, and pots.
-We decided on a mix of drawers and cupboards for storage.</p>
+We decided to use a mix of drawers and cupboards for storage.</p>

 ![kitchen_1](/assets/img/Mandalay/kitchen_1.jpg "kitchen_1")